UnitexGramLab/unitex-library/docs/en/silent.rst

   public native static boolean setStdErrTrashMode(boolean flushMode);

-To disable all the Unitex console outputs you could cat:
+To disable all the Unitex console outputs you could call:

 .. code-block:: java